rkitover/windows-dev-guide/README.md

     pgrep $args | %{ stop-process $_.processid }
 }

-# Windows PowerShell does not support the `e special character sequence for Escape, so we use a variable $e for this.
+# "Windows PowerShell" does not support the `e special character sequence for Escape, so we use a variable $e for this.
 $e = [char]27

 function format-eventlog {